Ultrastrong coupling regimes of light-matter interaction

-In the second experiment \cite{forn-diaz2010}, a flux qubit was galvanically attached to a lumped-element $LC$ resonator, such that both systems were coupled by the inductance of the shared wire [see Fig.~\ref{fig:BS}(a)].
+In the second experiment \cite{forn-diaz2010}, a flux qubit was galvanically attached to a lumped-element $LC$ resonator, such that both systems were coupled by the inductance of the shared wire; see Fig.~\ref{fig:BS}(a).
 The qubit spectrum showed a large avoided-level crossing at the resonance point, yielding a coupling strength of $g/2\pi = 810$~MHz for a resonator frequency of $\omega_r/2\pi = 8.13$~GHz.
 This resulted in a normalized coupling of $g/\omega_r = 0.1$.
-Deviations from the RWA were identified as a frequency shift in the resonator when the qubit was flux-biased near its symmetry point $\Phi=\Phi_0/2$ [Figs.~\ref{fig:BS}(b), \ref{fig:BS}(c)].
+Deviations from the RWA were identified as a frequency shift in the resonator when the qubit was flux biased near its symmetry point $\Phi=\Phi_0/2$; see Figs.~\ref{fig:BS}(b), and \ref{fig:BS}(c).
 At this bias point, the effective qubit-resonator coupling is maximal.
-The frequency shift of the resonator compared to the JC model, also known as the Bloch-Siegert shift \cite{bloch1940}, was attributed to the dispersive effect of the counter-rotating terms, as explained in Sec.~\ref{sec:2}.
+The frequency shift of the resonator compared to the JC model, also known as the Bloch-Siegert shift \cite{bloch1940}, was attributed to the dispersive effect of the counterrotating terms, as explained in Sec.~\ref{sec:2}.
 Its existence had long been predicted \cite{Cohen1973, zakrzewski1991} and this experiment represented its first observation.
 The maximum Bloch-Siegert shift attained in this experiment was $\omega_{\rm{BS}}\equiv g^2/(\omega_r+\omega_q) = 2\pi\times52~$MHz.

-The two experiments described above were performed in the perturbative USC regime, defined when the normalized coupling constant $\lambda\equiv g/(\omega_r+\omega_q)$ is smaller than 1 \cite{Rossatto2017}.
-The experiments achieved \cite{niemczyk2010} $\lambda = 0.084$ and \cite{forn-diaz2010} $\lambda = 0.066$, respectively, satisfying the condition of perturbative USC.
+The two experiments previously described above were performed in the perturbative USC regime, defined when the normalized coupling constant is $0.1 \lesssim g/\omega \lesssim 0.3$ \cite{Rossatto2017}.
+The experiments achieved \cite{niemczyk2010} $g/\omega = 0.12$ and \cite{forn-diaz2010} $g/\omega = 0.10$, respectively, satisfying the condition of perturbative USC.

 In later experiments, a two-resonator circuit was coupled to a single flux qubit by sharing a section of the qubit loop, several $\mu\rm{m}$ long \cite{baust2016}.
 The coupling strength observed was of $g/\omega_r = 0.17$, attained using a collective mode between the two resonators.